How to Treat Social Anxiety Without Medication: What Worked for Me

 Without a doubt, exercise is the key for helping me combat my social anxiety.
 I now look back at periods in my life when I didn't make time for exercise — high school, my first year of teaching, when I was pregnant with my second child — and the effects were disastrous.
 It was as if I fell into a black abyss from which it was nearly impossible to escape.

 Over the decades, I've come to realize that exercise is not optional for me.
 I need it every day for both my physical and psychological well-being.
-Since those of us who suffer with social anxiety don't like to get singled out, I hate structured classes such in aerobics or yoga where the teacher may walk by and criticize how I'm positioned.
+Since those of us who suffer from social anxiety don't like to get singled out, I hate structured classes such in aerobics or yoga where the teacher may walk by and criticize how I'm positioned.
 Instead, I thrive on activities I do alone such as walking, hiking, and riding my bike.

 3. I Deliberately Put Myself in Situations that Required Chit-Chat.

 Like many others who struggle with social anxiety, I loathed chit-chat.
 Talking with the checker at the market, speaking with moms before the PTA meetings, doing the polite yakety-yak that's expected in society was always a chore for me.
 But, if I didn't engage, I came off as cold, indifferent, and weird.

 During cognitive-behavioral therapy, my counselor encouraged me to embrace situations that required chit-chat rather than avoiding them as I had most of my life.
 I started going to a checker at the market, not the self-check.
 I got full-service at the gas station instead of pumping my own.
 I arrived early to meetings for the sole purpose of talking to others.
 I read Dale Carnegie's How to Win Friends and Influence People and put in practice what I learned.